Western Thought (Poland): 1945 and later

 After realization of the preliminary border along Oder and Neisse, and the flight and population transfer of Germans, members of the reestablished PZZ worked together with communists to "de-Germanize" and to "re-Polonize" the huge land, propagandistically termed Recovered Territories.
 Throughout the land, place names were recovered or newly invented, often with reference to the former Polish past under Piast rulers.
 In the traditional ethnic boundary region of Upper Silesia, the Silesian Institute developed clease German loanwords from everyday speech and to re-engineer a new dialect of Upper Silesian based on High Polish.

+The Western Though ideas became essential form forming the unlikely alliance between Polish Communists and Polish Nationalists in postwar Poland.
+Because Silesia and Pomerania had been acknowledged as ancient Polish lands before the war, the Polonization of these areas thus could be framed as a re-Polonization.
+The German history in the areas was thus portrayed as a transition period, sweeping under the rug that this alleged transition period had lasted from the Middle Ages until 1945.
+In this manner, the Western Though ideas helped the Communist regime as well as the new settlers in Western and Northeastern Poland to suppress undesired questions and has hugely affected the historiography of these areas.